JoeyRussoniello/rust-autograder-setup/README.md

   -r, --root <ROOT>
           Root of the Rust project (defaults to current directory) [default: .]
   -t, --tests-dir <TESTS_DIR>
-          Location of all tests (defaults to a /tests directory) [default: tests] --default-points <DEFAULT_POINTS>
+          Location of all tests (defaults to the src directory) [default: src] --default-points <DEFAULT_POINTS>
           Default number of points per test [default: 1] --no-style-check